Mental Health Financial Assistance: Top 7 Ways to Get Help

 3. Online fundraising for mental health

-Financial assistance for mental health patients is easily accessible through mental health fundraisers.
-Starting a fundraiser is easy to set up—and with crowdfunding, there are no applications, eligibility requirements, or waiting periods to receive funds.
+Wondering how to pay for therapy without insurance?
+Financial assistance for mental health patients is easily accessible through mental health fundraising on GoFundMe.
+Starting a fundraiser is easy to set up—and with crowdfunding, there are no applications, eligibility requirements, or long waiting periods to receive funds.

 - Get started with a comprehensive medical crowdfunding guide that helps you create a compelling fundraiser from start to finish.

-- If you’re looking to use the power of social sharing to increase donations, these 25 tips will help you spread the word about your fundraiser to more potential donors.
+- If you’re looking to use the power of social sharing to increase donations, these fundraiser sharing tips will help you spread the word about your fundraiser to more potential donors.

 4. Sliding-scale therapists

 Resolving to see a medical professional for your mental health concerns may be one of the most important decisions you will ever make.
 The one thing that stops many from doing so is the worry that they cannot afford treatment.
+It can be expensive to receive mental health help with no insurance.
 But there are many counselors available who provide mental health financial assistance through a sliding scale-based payment system.

 - Open Path Psychotherapy Collective partners with private mental health clinicians in all 50 states, to help individuals and families in need access affordable therapy services.

-- NeedyMeds keeps an updated database of sliding-scale, low-cost, and clinics for those underinsured, or without health insurance.
+- NeedyMeds keeps an updated database of sliding-scale, low-cost clinics for those underinsured, or without health insurance.